Commercial Injunction Solicitors

 - Shareholder disputes

-- Fraud and unlawful movement. hiding or dissipation of assets such as money or physical assets, documents or media.
+- Fraud – which often involves unlawful movement, hiding or dissipation of assets such as money or physical assets, documents or media.

 Types of injunction orders

 The types of injunction orders the Court can make will depend on the individual facts of each case.
-The most common are detailed below:
+The most common are :-

 - Freezing Orders – A freezing injunction would usually be made in relation to a bank account.
 This is to prevent the defendant from disposing or dissipating assets in a way which would leave a final judgment unsatisfied.
 A freezing order would be served not only on the defendant but also any banks or third parties where the defendant has an identified account or assets that are being held on the defendants behalf.